How to develop writing skills in students (15 Prompts and 5 Tips)

 - If you had three wishes, what would you wish for?

 Looking for tips and advice on how to develop writing skills in students?
 We’re here to help.
-We’ve put together a list of tips and ideas that you can use with your students.
+We’ve compiled a list of tips and ideas you can use with your students.
 When you use these suggestions, you’ll keep your students engaged as they practice their writing skills.
 Plus, you’ll ensure they don’t become bored.

 First, it’s vital to show kids the importance of writing.
 You can be sure that some kids will question why they even need to learn this skill.
 Start by modeling the importance of writing.
 Write in front of your students.
 Read what you’re writing aloud to make it even more powerful.

 Don’t forget to talk to them about the simple, daily uses of writing, such as writing a letter, writing for a test, or writing to communicate thoughts on the job.
-Students need to see that writing is an important skill that’s used on a daily basis, so they understand why it’s so critical to master this skill.
+Students need to see that writing is an important skill that’s used daily, so they understand why it’s so critical to master this skill.

 Tip #2 – Supply Students with the Proper Writing Tools

 Supply your students with the proper writing tools.
-They’ll need writing paper appropriate to their age, which may range from paper with traceable letters to wide lined paper to medium lined options.
-If you find it’s difficult to find age-appropriate paper locally, you’ll find many excellent resources online.
+They’ll need writing paper appropriate to their age, which may range from paper with traceable letters to wide-lined paper to medium-lined options.
+If you find it difficult to find age-appropriate paper locally, you’ll find many excellent resources online.

 It’s also a great idea to leave pencils, markers, pens, crayons, and paper around so kids have the chance to write whenever they feel creative.
 Allow students to scribble, draw, and write whenever they want to, or ask them to write and draw about their daily activities.
 Since we live in the age of technology, you want to encourage children to become accustomed to writing things down.